bullhorn/invenias-api-docs/source/index.html.md

     <li>The user account has been disabled.</li>
     <li>The token has expired.</li>
     <li>The license has been removed from the user account.</li>
-    <li>The user accounts permission group has been changed and it's no longer in the 'System Administrator' group.</li>
+    <li>The user accounts permission group has been changed, and it’s no longer in the ‘System Administrator’ group.</li>
     <li>The tenant's database has been pushed from our production environment to another environment to be worked on (e.g. Merging databases, data cleansing, etc...) by an SI Partner or our Professional Services team and all tokens have been invalidated.</li>
     <li>The user account has been disabled by our BTO team due to exceeding 9000 429 responses within a 5 minute period.
 Please check your logs for 429 responses.
 Please note, in this event, the primary contact of the Invenias customer will be notified of this action.</li>
 </ul>

 ## Forbidden (403) Response Code
-The `403` error status code indicates the server understood the request but refuses to authorize it.
+The `403` error status code shows the server understood the request but refuses to authorize it.

 If authentication credentials were provided in the request, the server considers them insufficient to grant access.
-For example, a user might be trying to delete entities and the credentials being passed on the API request are for a user account without the appropriate permissions to do so.
+For example, a user might try to delete entities and the credentials being passed on the API request are for a user account without the permissions to do so.

 Another reason this status code might be returned is in case the user did not request an API access token with the correct permissions.

 To fix the API call for those two situations, make sure that the credentials you are using have the access level required by the endpoint, or that the access token has the correct permissions.

-Please note, if you are receiving `404` or `403` response codes from our servers there's a chance the Application has expired.
+Please note, if you are receiving `404` or `403` response codes from our servers, there’s a chance the Application has expired.
 In this event please see [here](https://bullhorn.github.io/invenias-api-docs/#renewing-an-application) for more information on what to do.
-If you're unsure if your Application has expired or not please email our support team using support@invenias.com and they will be able to check for you.
+If you’re unsure if your application has expired or not please email our support team using support@invenias.com and they will check for you.

 ## Not Found (404) Response Code
-The `404` error status code indicates that the REST API can't map the client's URI to a resource but may be available in the future. ...
-This status code is used when our server does not wish to reveal exactly why the request has been refused, or when no other response is applicable.
+The `404` error status code indicates that the REST API can’t map the client’s URI to a resource, but may be available in the future. ...
+This status code is used when our server does not wish to reveal exactly why the request has been refused, or when no other response applies.

-Please note, if you are receiving `404` or `403` response codes from our servers there's a chance the Application has expired.
+Please note, if you are receiving `404` or `403` response codes from our servers, there’s a chance the Application has expired.
 In this event please see [here](https://bullhorn.github.io/invenias-api-docs/#renewing-an-application) for more information on what to do.
-If you're unsure if your Application has expired or not please email our support team using support@invenias.com and they will be able to check for you.
+If you’re unsure if your application has expired or not, please email our support team using support@invenias.com and they will check for you.

 ## Internal Server Error (500) Response Code
-The `500` Internal Server Error server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.
+The `500` Internal Server Error server error response code shows that the server encountered an unexpected condition that prevented it from fulfilling the request.

-Please note, the database may have data management policies enabled on the entity types you're trying to work with.
+Please note, the database may have data management policies enabled on the entity types you’re trying to work with.
 Please see [here](https://bullhorn.github.io/invenias-api-docs/#data-management) for more information on data management policies.

 ## Service Unavailable (503) Response Code